CMU-SAFARI/SoftMC/README.md

-# [DRAM Bender](https://github.com/CMU-SAFARI/DRAM-Bender) (a.k.a.
+## [DRAM Bender](https://github.com/CMU-SAFARI/DRAM-Bender) (a.k.a.
 SoftMC v2) supersedes SoftMC.
-We urge you to use DRAM Bender instead of SoftMC.
+We suggest that you use DRAM Bender instead of SoftMC.

 # SoftMC v1.0